 For a married couple, special planning is required to ensure that the "well spouse" does not become financially impoverished in the event that you need long-term care.
 This is both true in the pre-planning stage as well as the crisis-planning stage.

-#3:Identify unique conditions that could help in protecting your assets without impacting Medicaid eligibility
+#3:Identify conditions that could help you protect your assets without impacting Medicaid eligibility

-By planning ahead you can put together an asset protection plan that for yourself and your family.
-Distinctive circumstances could include a minor or disabled child who warrants support. or the case of a caretaker child or protection of the home for a sibling who has an equity interest in the home.
+By planning ahead you can put together an asset protection plan for yourself and your family.
+Distinctive circumstances could include:

 #4:Plan before crisis hits